 If you've bought a tagine for the first time and are wondering what to make in it, or you simply want an introduction to Moroccan main dishes, this list will give you the start you need.
-All are classic Moroccan recipes that are tried and true favorites, and you'll find them easy to prepare in either traditional clay tagines or conventional cookware.
+All are classic Moroccan recipes that are tried and true favorites that are easy to prepare in either traditional clay tagines or conventional cookware.

 This dish is one that you'll return to making time and again, and that's exactly what Moroccans themselves do whether cooking a weekday meal for their own families or preparing a larger spread of food to serve to guests.
-Saffron, ginger and turmeric are key spices, but it's the addition of preserved lemon and olives which transforms the flavors into something marvelously tangy and savory.
+Saffron, ginger, and turmeric are key spices, but it's the addition of preserved lemon and olives that transforms the flavors into something marvelously tangy and savory.

-Here's another sweet and savory combo that is sure to please the palate of even picky eaters.
-Chicken is slow-cooked until tender with onions, garlic, saffron, ginger and cinnamon, then topped with dried apricots which have been poached in syrup.
+Here's another sweet-and-savory combo that is sure to please the palate of even picky eaters.
+Chicken is slow-cooked until tender with onions, garlic, saffron, ginger, and cinnamon and then topped with dried apricots which have been poached in syrup.
 As with other fruit tagines, this one is quite easy to make.

 If you've been hesitant to dig into a tagine the Moroccan way—with a chunk of crusty bread for dipping—this comfort food favorite might just compel you to do so.
-Well-seasoned meatballs (kefta mkaoura) are cooked in spicy homemade tomato sauce.
-The photo shows the dish presented with a traditional garnish of poached eggs; it's a finishing touch that I highly recommend.
+Well-seasoned meatballs (kefta mkaoura) are cooked in spicy homemade tomato sauce and then traditionally garnished with poached eggs for the perfect finishing touch,

 This easy tagine with chickpeas and carrots never fails to elicit compliments.
 Picquantly seasoned with a touch of sweetness from cinnamon and honey, you'll find it's the perfect vegetarian entree or side dish.
 Raisins are an optional addition.

 Veggie-laden tagines are the Moroccan equivalent of a one-pot meal or stew.
 In the winter months, peas and artichokes are in season and they are often paired in dishes such as this one.
-Saffron, ginger and turmeric are key spices.
-In Morocco, we shell fresh peas and pare our own fresh artichoke bottoms, but you can use frozen veggies instead.
+Saffron, ginger, and turmeric are key spices.
+In Morocco, the peas are freshly shelled and fresh artichoke bottoms are pared by hand, but you can use frozen veggies instead for convenience.

 Lamb or beef is hidden under a conical arrangement of seasonal veggies in this impressive everyday Berber-style dish.
-Be sure to use a clay tagine to add earthy, satisfying flavor to that provided by preserved lemon, olives and generous Moroccan seasoning.
-A chili pepper is a must-have addition in my home; omit if if you don't want the extra heat.Continue to 9 of 9 below.
+Be sure to use a clay tagine to add earthy, satisfying flavor to that provided by preserved lemon, olives, and generous Moroccan seasonings.
+A chili pepper is a must-have addition in many homes, but omit it if you don't want the extra heat.Continue to 9 of 10 below.